dothanhtai/laravel-localization/README.md

 In order to edit the default configuration for this package you may execute:

 ```
-php artisan vendor:publish --provider="Nguyen930411\LaravelLocalization\LaravelLocalizationServiceProvider"
+php artisan vendor:publish --provider="Dothanhtai\LaravelLocalization\LaravelLocalizationServiceProvider"
 ```

 After that, `config/laravellocalization.php` will be created.
 Inside this file you will find all the fields that can be edited in this package.

 ### Service Providers

-Otherwise, you can use `ConfigServiceProviders` (check <a href="https://raw.githubusercontent.com/nguyen930411/laravel-localization/master/src/config/config.php">this file</a> for more info).
+Otherwise, you can use `ConfigServiceProviders` (check <a href="https://raw.githubusercontent.com/Dothanhtai/laravel-localization/master/src/config/config.php">this file</a> for more info).

 For example, editing the default config service provider that Laravel loads when it's installed.
 This file is placed in `app/providers/ConfigServicePovider.php` and would look like this: